 You can also check out my video explaining how to choose the best LED grow lights.
 I understand there are several factors that people aren’t expecting to encounter when shopping for a simple piece of equipment, so I try to take that complexity and simplify it all for you in my video:

-Growing cannabis indoors costs 60-80% less than buying from a dispensary!
+Growing cannabis at home costs 60-80% less than buying from a dispensary!

 First of all, these are just estimates!
 I know people will claim they’ll spend a bit less or more for a similar result.
 The point is that growing cannabis indoors costs a fraction of the price of regularly going to a dispensary.